alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 1. Make sure you have **read this document** and checked if it answers your query.
   Please do not log an issue before you have read all of the sections in this document.

-2. Log out and log back in again (to the Turing safe haven SRE or the Linux data science desktop) at least once.
+2. Log out and log back in again (whether this is to the Turing Safe Haven SRE or the Linux data science desktop) at least once.
    Re-attempt the process leading to the bug/error at least twice.

    We know that "turn it off and turn it back on again" is a frustrating piece of advice to receive, but in our experience it works rather well!
 (Particularly when there are lots of folks trying these steps at the same time.)